Priyanshubit/Fraud-Detection-Model/README.md

 - **XGBoost** (Boosted tree model)
 - **Imbalanced-learn** (SMOTE handling)

+## 📊 Final Workflow Summary

+The fraud detection workflow was designed to handle a highly imbalanced dataset and optimize model performance while maintaining interpretability.
+The process began with data cleaning and feature engineering, including the creation of amount_capped, amount_log, and is_amount_outlier to address extreme transaction values and skewed distributions.
+Outliers were carefully analyzed and transformed rather than removed to preserve meaningful patterns in fraud behavior.

+Next, the dataset was split into training and testing sets using stratified sampling to maintain the original class distribution.
+Given the severe class imbalance (fraud cases were <0.1% of all transactions), SMOTE (Synthetic Minority Over-sampling Technique) was applied to the training set to generate synthetic fraud examples, ensuring the model could learn fraud patterns effectively.

+Categorical variables, specifically type, were encoded numerically, and the data was prepared for tree-based modeling, requiring no scaling.
+An XGBoost classifier was trained on the balanced dataset, taking advantage of its ability to handle large-scale imbalanced datasets and complex non-linear relationships.

+Following training, model evaluation was performed using ROC-AUC, confusion matrices, precision, recall, and F1-score.
+Threshold tuning was then conducted to optimize the classification threshold (~0.9985) for maximizing the F1-score, striking a balance between minimizing false positives and maintaining high fraud detection rates.
+Comparison of the default vs. tuned thresholds highlighted the importance of this step, as false positives decreased drastically while retaining strong recall.

+Finally, feature importance analysis revealed that the most predictive feature was newbalanceOrig, indicating that changes in the sender’s balance after a transaction are the primary signal for fraud detection, followed by oldbalanceOrg and transaction type.
+The workflow ensures a robust, explainable, and high-performing model suitable for deployment in real-world fraud detection systems.

 ## 📌 Future Scope
 - Deploy model using **Streamlit / Flask** 🌐
 - Real-time fraud detection pipeline with **Apache Kafka** ⚡